-It is definitely going to be a year of remakes!
-At the upcoming Baselworld 2011 show, the Swiss brand will reveal its new Longines Twenty-Four Hours (ref.
-L2.7126.96.36.199) aviator’s timekeeper.
-Featuring everything a die-hard fan of vintage style could hope for (well, perhaps sans the movement since the new version comes powered by a modern self-winding mechanism), the new timekeeper is a good example of a watch that successfully combines historic styling with reliability and ease of use provided by modern technology.
+It is going to be a year of remakes!
+At the upcoming Baselworld 2011 show, Longines will reveal its new Twenty-Four Hours (ref.
+L2.7188.8.131.52) “aviator.”
+Featuring everything a die-hard fan of vintage style could hope for (well, perhaps sans the movement since the new version comes powered by a modern self-winding mechanism), the new timekeeper is a good example of a “vintage-modern” pilot’s watch that successfully combines historic styling with reliability and ease of use provided by modern technology.

 The Longines Twenty-Four Hours is essentially a slightly face-lifted reproduction of the 1950’s Longines three-hander that was ordered by the Swiss national airline, Swissair, for its pilots.

 Compared to the original, the remake features a slightly bigger date aperture, more contrast dial layout, and its three hands are made of plain stainless steel, while the “historic” version featured hands made of gold: a material that is less prone to oxidation and, as the saying goes, better stands the test of time.

 The onion-shaped winding crown is also a trifle larger.

 The signature 24-hour scale is still in its place, though.

 All Arabic numerals including the smaller ones on the railway-style minute track are printed with bright Superluminova that, together with thin strips of the same luminous compound on the hours and minutes hands, ensures adequate readability even if the lighting is not very good.
 Of course, the 24-hour display may be a bit hard to read at first, but, I am positive, you will get used to it in no time.

 Sort of predictably, the Twenty-Four Hours will be sold in an oversized stainless steel case 47.50 mm in diameter.

 While these photos sadly don’t give you an idea of how big this timepiece is, trust me: it is huge.
-Even despite its relatively short lugs, the watch will happily occupy your whole wrist (and then some, if you are one of those skinny types that seem to be particularly interested in all things vintage if you know what I mean).
+Even despite its relatively short lugs, the watch will happily occupy your whole wrist (and then some, if you are one of those skinny types that are particularly interested in all things vintage if you know what I mean).